tellmewyatt/parietal-eye-synth/README.md

 Simple synth patch using Tone.js for my piece Parietal Eye, performed by Earplay.
 You can see the synth in action here: https://parietal-eye.wyattcannon.com/

 ## Usage
+### npm install
+Install the dependencies.
+This app uses Vite and ToneJS
 ### npm run dev
 Starts the development server.
 In your browser, go to the link listed upon start up to view the score
 ### npm run build